7 Things You Shouldn’t Eat When You Have The Flu

 There's little as frustrating as huddling on your couch in a nest of blankets and used tissues, knowing there's nothing you can do to mitigate your misery — or is there?
 Relief may come from an unexpected corner.
 Oddly enough, some foods may make your flu symptoms worse without you ever realizing it.
 So put down the macaroni and cheese, folks, because it might have betrayed you in your time of need.

-1. Refined Grains
+1. Hard To Digest Grains

-2. Sugary Drinks & Food
+2. Sugary Food Or Drinks

 3. Caffeinated Drinks

 Between your elevated temperature and increased sweating, dehydration is something to be wary of when you have a fever.
 Stay away from diuretics like caffeinated coffee, which can contribute to dehydration.
-Don't you want to be sleeping anyway?

 Put down the hot toddy.
 Alcohol is a diuretic just like caffeine, and you don't want to play with dehydration when you have the flu.
 "Dehydration... makes mucus in the nose, throat and lungs dry up, which can then clog sinuses and respiratory tubes," explained Scientific American.
 In turn, this can make coughing difficult.
-As much as you may want to spend your week home with the flu slightly buzzed, alcohol won't do you any favors in the long run.
-In fact, alcohol abuse may make you more prone to lung infections over time.

 6. Greasy Foods